Why should we have a garden bed or veggie patch in our school?

 Sustainable Schools New South Wales is an initiative being managed by the Australian Association for Environmental Education (AAEE).
 It provides a curriculum focused resource hub for environmental education.

-WaterUps® as proud members of the AAEE are keen to support this initiative and in part, have developed a range of “Self-Watering” Garden Raised Garden Beds that contain everything needed to help the garden grow.
+WaterUps® as proud members of the AAEE are keen to support this initiative and in part, have developed a range of raised garden beds with wicking systems that contain everything needed to help the garden grow.
 Just add soil, plants and water!.
 WaterUps® avoid water waste and significantly reduce the time and water needed to keep growing environments healthy.
-By reducing the amount of water used by up to 90% in some cases (due to the water reservoir capacity) beds can be left unwatered for as long as 5 weeks or even longer.
+By reducing the amount of water used by up to 80% in some cases (due to the water reservoir capacity) beds can be left unwatered for as long as 5 weeks or even longer.
 This is great for schools, especially during term breaks!

 For further information please contact us at email@example.com